thetechdude124/Born-Again-NNs-From-Scratch/README.md

 All loss functions have been implemented **from scratch** with PyTorch with custom backward methods - the forward methods of both these losses find the cross entropy between the student and teacher distributions (implemented from scratch too since PyTorch as of now only supports CE between labels and distributions), as you'll find in the repo.
 Check the individual files for more details on implementation!

-**The teacher model will be the complex DenseNet-121, whereas the student models will be the Resnet18 - the latter is known to be more simple due to skip connections going only to the incoming layer, and will help determine whether a strong teacher can teach a weaker student of roughly the same number of parameters and have the BAN student (resnet 18) exceed it in performance.**
+**The teacher model will be the DenseNet-121, whereas the student models will be the ResNet18 - the latter is known to be more simple due to skip connections going only to the incoming layer, and will help determine whether a strong teacher can teach a weaker student of roughly the same number of parameters and have the BAN student (resnet 18) exceed it in performance.**

 Here's a quick diagram illustrating the architectures used (made in powerpoint, images from https://towardsdatascience.com/creating-densenet-121-with-tensorflow-edbc08a956d8 and https://www.researchgate.net/figure/Architecture-of-the-ResNet-18-model-used-in-this-study_fig3_354432343):

 <p align = "center"><img src = "./images/DENSENET121_RESNET18_DIAGRAM.png"></img></p>

-(Note: check out this article https://medium.com/@smallfishbigsea/densenet-2b0889854a92 for more information on DenseNets and ResNets!)
+(Note: check out this article https://medium.com/@smallfishbigsea/densenet-2b0889854a92 for more information on DenseNets and ResNets! :D)

 🖱️**There are 3 key parts to this repository:**